-Franz Weber Foundation plays a major role within CITES because it funds and manages from Switzerland the African Elephant Coalition (AEC), which represents 32 African range states, some of which have barely any elephants and others none at all.
-The AEC at CITES’ CoPs repeatedly tables proposals to put all of the world’s elephants in appendix I. And it uses its voting power to keep in place prohibitions on ivory sales and all other trade in elephant-related derivatives, including skins and hair.
-FFW opposes trophy hunting and the selling of wild elephants to zoos and circuses.
+Franz Weber Foundation plays a major role within CITES because it funds and manages from Switzerland the African Elephant Coalition (AEC) that represents 32 African range states, some of which have barely any elephants and others none at all.
+Contrary to the wishes of the range states in Southern Africa, which manage by far most of the world’s wild elephant populations, the AEC at CITES’ CoPs repeatedly tables proposals to upgrade all of the world’s elephants to appendix I (which prohibits all international trade).
+And the AEC uses its voting power to keep in place prohibitions on ivory sales and all other trade in elephant-related derivatives, including skins and hair, which Southern African nations wish to legalise.
+FFW also opposes trophy hunting and the selling of wild elephants to zoos and circuses.

-Before CoP-18, FFW and the David Shepherd Wildlife Foundation (DSWF) met in Kenya at the AEC Summit meeting in Nairobi, Kenya.
-The main topic on the agenda was to, in FFW’s words, ‘discuss the joint strategy in view of the upcoming CoP-18’.
-Also, Franz Weber Foundation has been known to host at its expense the entire AEC – involving delegates from all 32 member states – at events held on the spectacular lakeside-frontage in Montreux, Switzerland.
+Before CoP-18, FFW and the David Shepherd Wildlife Foundation (DSWF) met in Kenya at the AEC Summit meeting in Nairobi.
+The main topic on the agenda was to, in FFW’s words, ‘discuss [their] joint strategy in view of the upcoming CoP-18’, including the ‘submission of a package of four proposals’ to the CoP.
+These demanded the up-listing of all African elephants to CITES’ Appendix I, the closure of all domestic ivory markets, and called for ‘better manage government-held ivory stockpiles’ and the tightening of controls governing ‘the export of live wild-caught African elephants outside their range’.
+Also, Franz Weber Foundation occasionally hosts the AEC at events it pays for in full in Europe.
+These sometimes involve funding fully-financed delegates from all 32 member states travelling to the spectacular lakeside-frontage in Montreux, Switzerland.

 Franz Weber Foundation is a militant opponent of the ornamental fish trade, which it accuses of plundering wild stock to supply private and public aquariums.
 According to FFW, it was its lobbying that persuaded the European Union and the Unites States of America to submit a proposal to CITES CoP-18, which called for a thorough investigation into international trade of coral reef fish.
 This proposal was adopted by consensus and its findings will be discussed at CoP-19.